-My eyes flutter in the glare off shallow-trough waves.
-Funneled through the inlet, pooling under the Old Bridge, as they say, it’s the sea, at the turn of the tide, when the atmosphere is its most lax.
-A waterfront with iron berth-ties sits a hundred yards out, to my left.
+My eyes flutter in the glare off shallow waves.
+Funneled through the inlet, pooling under the bridge, it’s the turn of the tide, when the air is at its most lax.
+A waterfront with iron ties is on my left, about a hundred yards off.

-The sky bathes me with summer blue.
+The sky bathes me with blue.
 I’ve stopped rowing.
 Nobody asks anything of me or about me.
 This is contentment: the perfect moment.